toptensoftware/tapetool/readme.txt

 * Anything in [square brackets] is a comment.
 Tapetool generates these to show position information error details, resync data, header information etc...
+* A double slash to end of line is also considered a comment
-* On reading a text file, everything in square brackets is ignored.
+* On reading a text file, all comments are ignored except a square bracket comment [format:<type>] which is used to store the file type of the original file dumped from. (tap, cas, etc...)
 * Dumped sample and cycle length data can't be re-read by tape tool.
 * Cycle kind data is rendered using the following characters:
 	- `S` = a short cycle (2400Hz)